Skip to main content

 EOF

-5. Deploy the service to access the example project client.
-The service will be created as a LoadBalancer type.
+5. Deploy a service to access the example project client.
+The service is created as a LoadBalancer type.

 Deploy client service